dhugh100/Dedupe-Entries/README.md

   - Get.
 Select the folders to search for duplicates.
   - Sort.
 Select the primary and secondary sort order columns in ascending or decending order.
 Apply.
   - Filter.
 Enter a string to filter columns by result or name.
 The 'not' option excludes.
 The filters can be combined or not (and / or).
 Empty filters are always matches.
 Apply or clear.
   - Search.
 Highlight a row that contains the search string.
-Proceed to the next row by selecting next at the prompt, or take action with a right clock.
+Proceed to the next row by selecting next at the prompt, or take action with a right click.
   - Hamburger.
     - Options.
 Chose which result types to include.
 The choices are saved in ~/.config/.ddup.cfg
     - About.
 Program information.